-This Modern Slavery and Human Trafficking Statement has been produced in accordance with Section 54(1) of the Modern Slavery Act 2015.
-It states the actions Gratte Brothers Group has taken during the financial year ending 31 March 2021 with the aim of ensuring that modern slavery or human trafficking is not taking place within our business or within our supply chain.
+This statement has been produced in accordance with Section 54(1) of the Modern Slavery Act 2015.
+It states the actions Gratte Brothers Group has taken during the financial year ending 31 March 2022 with the aim of ensuring that modern slavery or human trafficking is not taking place within our business or within our supply chain.

-Gratte Brothers Group is a family-owned building services company providing electrical, mechanical, security and commercial catering facility services and includes the following operating companies; Gratte Brothers Limited, Gratte Brothers Specialist Services Limited, Gratte Brothers Security Management Limited, Gratte Brothers Catering Equipment Limited and Gratte Brothers Technical Services Limited.
+Gratte Brothers Group is an independent, family-owned building services company which provides electrical, mechanical, security and commercial catering facility services through the following operating companies; Gratte Brothers Limited, Gratte Brothers Specialist Services Limited, Gratte Brothers Security Management Limited, Gratte Brothers Catering Equipment Limited and Gratte Brothers Technical Services Limited.

 The Group operates from Head Office (London) and 5 branch offices (Belfast, Chelmsford, Stevenage, Warrington and Worthing) as well as multiple sites across the United Kingdom and Ireland.

-POLICY IN RELATION TO MODERN SLAVERY AND HUMAN TRAFFICKING
+POLICY IN RELATION TO MODERN SLAVERY & HUMAN TRAFFICKING

-The Company has a zero tolerance approach to all forms of modern slavery and human trafficking within its business and supply chain and is committed to acting ethically and with integrity in all business dealings.
+The Company has a zero tolerance approach to all forms of modern slavery and human trafficking within its business and supply chain and is committed to upholding high ethical standards in all of its operations and acting ethically in all business dealings.
 This is supported by our Ethical and Sustainable Procurement Policy.

-The Human Resources Department has in place a preferred supplier list (PSL) of agencies offering labour supply and recruitment services which is reviewed on an annual basis.
+The HR Department has in place a Preferred Supplier List (PSL) of agencies offering labour supply and recruitment services which is reviewed on an annual basis.
 The Company carries out compliance audits of recruitment agency practices covering organisational structure, accreditations, right to work checks, modern slavery, anti-corruption, minimum wage, wage calculations, occupational health and pension arrangements.

 ASSESSMENT OF RISK

-The Company registered and completed a self-assessment using the Supplier Ethical Data Exchange (SEDEX) to identify and mitigate the risks of slavery and human trafficking.
-This tool assesses the Company against a number of categories including labour standards, health and safety, environmental and business ethics.
+- The Company registered and completed a selfassessment using the Supplier Ethical Data Exchange (SEDEX) to identify and mitigate the risks of slavery and human trafficking.

-- The Company will increase the number of Tier 1 supply chain and PSL labour supply chain audits undertaken.
+- The Company will increase the number of Tier 1 supply chain and PSL labour supply chain audits undertaken across the Group.

 - The Company will develop and implement an updated Whistle-blowing Policy including guidance on how to report concerns regarding modern slavery.